o3de/o3de.org/content/docs/userguide/physx-configuration-collision-groups.md

+description: ' Create collision groups for the PhysX system in &ALYlong;. '
+slug: physx-configuration-collision-groups
+title: Collision Groups
+---
 # Collision Groups<a name="physx-configuration-collision-groups"></a>

 Use collision groups to define the layers that a collider interacts with\.
 A collision group is similar to a mask with specific bits set in which each bit corresponds to a collision layer\.